-The commissioner may grant a rehearing only if there was a material error of law or fact, or if new evidence is discovered which merits reversing or modifying the order.
-If the commissioner has not acted on the petition within 20 days after its filing, the petition is considered to have been denied. [s.
-227.42]
+The commissioner may grant a rehearing only if there was a material error of law or fact, or if new evidence is discovered that merits reversing or modifying the order.
+If the commissioner has not acted on the petition within 20 days after its filing, the petition is considered to have been denied.